iamnaymur/TrainingSession_milestioneOne/README.md

 Media query - While making a webpage, it is always a big concern to make the webpage responsive for all the device sizes.
 This is where media query comes in and helps us to make the website responsive for the other devices and make a good user experience overall.

 Javascript Data types

 1 .
 Primitive data types- strings, booleans, numbers, null, undefined 2 .
 Composite/ non-primitive data types - objects, functions, arrays,

+Ajax - It is a technique that is used to make asynchronous requests to create more interactive and responsive web applications.
+Mainly when an event occurs browser creates a request and then send it to the server to get the specific data and the server creates a response back along with the expected data of the user and then the data gets processed using javascript and gets updated on the webpage.
+This it how the ajax actually works.
+Modern Browsers now can use Fetch API instead of the XMLHttpRequest Object and using fetch is much more efficient.